-A sociologist who’d grown up in southern Africa, had chosen to opt out of the monogamous relationship model: He and whatever partner he was with at the time were allowed to see whomever else they pleased, without having to give any explanation; not talking about it was actually preferred.
+A sociologist who’d grown up in southern Africa, my acquaintance had opted out of the monogamous relationship model: He and whatever partner he was with at the time were allowed to see whomever else they pleased, without having to give any explanation; not talking about it was actually preferred.
 It’d been like this since his early days of dating.

 “I can’t understand why people continue to submit to this outdated, 19th-century idea of relationships,” he told me during our long conversation.
 “Monogamy is against our nature.”

-The idea, however, stuck to me even as I hit rock-bottom during the last days of yet another failed relationship and immediately started another.
-I longed to get rid of my jealousy once and for all, perhaps by trying something that to me would be “extreme,” with the added benefit of allowing myself and my new partner to freely explore other horizons if we wanted to.
+The idea, however, stuck to me even as I hit rock-bottom as another relationship failed, and immediately started a new one I longed to get rid of my jealousy once and for all, perhaps by trying something that to me would be “extreme,” with the added benefit of allowing myself and my new partner to freely explore other horizons if we wanted to.

 But despite my enduring attraction to the idea, and even saying it out loud to my new partner, I couldn’t put it into action.
 A line I found recently in an article that appeared on Salon regarding the topic really resonated with me, because that’s what I feel the main obstacle for me has been (besides the fear of contracting an STD):

 “In my situation, it was less that I felt my relationship… was threatened and more that I felt my own confidence, or rather my relationship with myself, was threatened,” wrote the autor, Gabrielle Robin.
 “What I doubted was not his love of me but my own desirability and my worthiness to be loved.
 Personal issues that powerful wouldn’t disappear simply by requiring complete monogamy.”

-There were cases where only one partner pursued other sexual encounters, and the other was ok with it; where they’d discussed it and were open to the idea, but hadn’t yet tried it; where one would like to suggest it to the other, but thought the other would be too insecure to want to try it; where the person had tried an open relationship and then decided never to be in a monogamous relationship again; where the swinging couple had done it throughout their marriage; and where the couple had decided that they would admit to each other whenever they were powerfully attracted to someone else, but quash every such impulse, because they thought there was more worth in self-control than in indulgence.
+There were cases where only one partner pursued other sexual encounters, and the other seemed ok with it; where they’d discussed it and were open to the idea, but hadn’t yet tried it; where one would like to suggest it to the other, but thought the other would be too insecure to want to try it; where the person had tried an open relationship and then decided never to be in a monogamous relationship again; where the swinging couple had done it throughout their marriage; and where the couple had decided that they would admit to each other whenever they were powerfully attracted to someone else, but quash every such impulse, because they thought there was more worth in self-control than in indulgence.

 I am currently in a happy monogamous relationship, and don’t think I could be comfortable with trying an open relationship until being able to work out the issues I know I have with myself, and with sex.